 - Fill a small bowl with water and use it to wet your hands.
 Release dough from the sides of the container and transfer to a lightly floured work surface.
 Gently stretch the dough into a rough square about 5×5-inches.
 Wet hands as needed if dough is sticking.
 Fold each corner of the square into the middle.
 Cover with a towel and allow to rest for 15–20 minutes.

-- Transfer dough to prepared basket or bowl seem-side-up.
+- Transfer dough to prepared basket or bowl seam-side-up.
 Dust the exposed side of dough with whatever you used to flour the basket.
 Cover with a towel.
 Transfer dough to the fridge and allow to proof for 12–24 hours (don’t anticipate the dough to noticeably grow when proofing in the fridge).
 Alternatively, you can proof at room temperature for about 2–4 hours, until dough has roughly doubled in volume.
 When done proofing a finger indent in the dough should spring back slowly.

 - An hour before you plan to bake place the pot and lid of a Dutch oven side-by-side on the middle rack of oven and preheat to 450°F (232°C).
 Once oven has preheated for about an hour prepare a square of parchment paper roughly 8×8-inches.
 Gently flip the dough onto parchment paper seem-side-down.
 Score the top of the loaf about ¼-inch deep with a serrated knife or razor blade.
 This can be a single slash, a cross, a square, or any pattern you like.